 A year round attraction

-Nick Payne, Managing Director of Nikal, said: “Blackpool Central is a hugely important project for the town and the region and it is an honour to be on board.
-Place-making and regeneration are the DNA of our business and we thrive on creating dynamic new spaces that inspire, excite and engage.
+Nick Payne, then Managing Director of Nikal, said: “Blackpool Central is a hugely important project for the town and the region.
+It’s an honour to be on board.
+Place-making and regeneration are the DNA of our business.
+We thrive on creating dynamic new spaces that inspire, excite and engage.

 “It’s taken almost two years and a lot of hard work to get to this point.
-We know that the masterplan fully maximises the site’s potential and will deliver a unique and ground-breaking, entertainment destination with global appeal that will revitalise and underpin Blackpool’s growth and regeneration.”
+We know that the masterplan fully maximises the site’s potential.
+It will deliver a unique and ground-breaking, entertainment destination with global appeal.
+The project will revitalise and underpin Blackpool’s growth and regeneration.”

-Norbert Reichart, CEO of Media Invest Entertainment, said: “The unique theme of Chariots Of The Gods will merge entertainment, culture, and history – an enthralling ‘Edutainment’ experience for the whole family – that can be enjoyed all year round.
+Norbert Reichart is CEO of Media Invest Entertainment.
+He said: “The unique theme of Chariots Of The Gods will merge entertainment, culture, and history.
+It’s an enthralling ‘Edutainment’ experience for the whole family – that can be enjoyed all year round.

-“Together with some of the best companies in the industry, we have developed a one-of-a-kind, exciting indoor entertainment concept with truly world-class attractions which will integrate perfectly into Blackpool’s pre-existing leisure cluster.
+“Together with some of the best companies in the industry, we’ve developed a one-of-a-kind, exciting indoor entertainment concept.
+Along with truly world-class attractions it will integrate perfectly into Blackpool’s pre-existing leisure cluster.

 Blackpool Central – the story so far

-Blackpool Council has been in negotiations for some time regarding the site, with officers and councillors travelling to Florida several times for meetings.
+Blackpool Council had been in negotiations for some years regarding the Blackpool Central site.
+Officers and councillors have travelled to Florida several times for meetings.

 In November 2017 the Council Leader and Director of Place attended the IAAPA (International Association of Amusement Parks and Attractions) conference.
 Held at the Orange County Conference Centre in Orlando, it was the second time they’d attended.

-An exclusivity and non-disclosure agreement has been in place with a potential developer regarding the 20 acre site.
-It’s said to be an ‘attraction led’ indoor area with a themed hotel and retail.
+An exclusivity and non-disclosure agreement was in place with a potential developer regarding the 20 acre site.
+What we now know to be an ‘attraction led’ indoor area with a themed hotel and retail.

-Central Car Park was previously intended as the site for the super-casino and then an indoor snow attraction.
-In the absence of a major development being forthcoming, it’s been used in the interim as a surface car park.
+Previous plans for the Central Car Park site included the super-casino and then an indoor snow attraction.
+While the plot has been awaiting a viable major development, it’s been very useful as a surface car park.

 Blackpool Central Railway Station

-The plot of development land which stands in such a prime position was once the site of the former Central Railway Station.
-The addition of various terminus delivering routes to more destinations saw it grow to become the world’s busiest railway station by 1911.
+This plot of prime development land was once the site of the former Central Railway Station.
+Various terminus delivering routes to more destinations saw it grow to become the world’s busiest railway station by 1911.

 We’ve sourced these historic images from Pinterest.
 Unfortunately their credits have gone astray so apologies to anyone who owns the originals.
 Please get in touch and we’ll add a photo credit for you.

 The station opened in 1863 as Hounds Hill (hence the name of our local shopping centre).
-It’s name was changed to Blackpool Central in 1878.
+Then in 1878 it was renamed Blackpool Central – a name it will take once again.
 It was once a huge place with 14 platforms, where everyone arrived for holidays and day trips.

 The Closure of Blackpool Central Railway Station

 It just managed to see it’s centenary before it was to close in 1964.
-The Beeching Cuts had indicated that Blackpool North should close but the then council lobbied for Central Station to go instead.
+The Beeching Cuts had indicated that Blackpool North should close.
+But the council of the time lobbied for Central Station to go instead.
 Blackpool Council bought the site for future redevelopment – it’s been some time coming!
 The direct Marton line finally closed in 1965.

-All of the station buildings were finally demolished in 1973.
+All the remaining station buildings finally went, demolished in 1973.
 At that point the whole site became wasteland with all the associated bridges and embankments and railway paraphernalia.

 Welcome to Yeadon Way

-In the 1980s the derelict bed of the railway lines was made into Yeadon Way, creating easy access from the centre of Blackpool to the M55 and motorway network.
+Yeadon Way was built in the 1980’s on the bed of the derelict railway lines.
+Creating easy access from the centre of Blackpool to the M55 and motorway network.
 For many years Central Car Park was the site of the Blackpool Illuminations switch on event.

-Wikipedia tells us that the very outer wall of the car park is the last visible remnant of the 1900 building and that traces of the platforms can be seen in the car park.
+Wikipedia tells us the very outer wall of the car park is the last visible remnant of the 1900 building.
+Apparently, traces of the platforms can also be seen in the car park.
 We’ll have to go and investigate!

 While you’re here…